 3. Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials, you can do so at the nearest U.S. Embassy or U.S. Consulate.
 Place your ballot in an envelope with sufficient domestic U.S. postage and address it to the relevant election official.
 You can also return election materials via international mail or commercial courier service at your own expense.

 Election materials can be dropped off at either U.S. Embassy Abu Dhabi or U.S. Consulate General Dubai, Sunday through Thursday 8:00 am – 4:00 pm (except on U.S. or UAE holidays).
 No appointment is necessary.
-We recommend all ballots be delivered to the U.S. Embassy or U.S. Consulate General Dubai on or before Wednesday, September 30, 2020.

 Please follow these instructions to drop your ballot at the embassy or consulate: